Babies are a money-making machine for retailers. Hence the invention of the baby registry.

 2. Pack N Play with extra sheets

 Have enough on hand for a 2 week supply if possible.
-However don’t get too many of the smaller sizes (newborn and 0-3 months), you will be amazed at how fast they grow out of them!
+However don’t get too many of the smaller sizes (newborn and 0-3 months), you’ll be amazed at how fast they grow out of them!

 I’m not going to get into the cloth vs. disposable debate here, because in my opinion you should do whatever works for you and your family.
 Raising kids is hard enough without getting into debates on things like diapers.